PhilipYip1988/python-notebooks/markdown/readme.md

 |hash|```$\#$```|$\#$|
 |ampersand|```$\&$```|$\&$|

 However there are often slightly different results depending on the TeX renderer.
-On GitHub for example escaping the dollar sign does not process it in TeX.
-Escaping the percentage sign doesn't display a symbol and there are complaints about an escaped hash and ampersand character.
+On GitHub for example escaping the above formatting characters does not work well.

-Using verbose works better however verbose does not allow use of the dollar sign itself:
+Using verbose works better however cannot be used for the dollar sign itself:

 ```tex
 $\verb|%|$